History of MyKayla Skinner in Timeline

 In 2016, MyKayla Skinner was an alternate for the U.S. Olympic team.

 In 2016, Skinner enrolled at the University of Utah as an NCAA women's gymnastics team member and competed in the all-around.
-During her freshman season, Skinner won 43 total events.
-She was the PAC-12 champion in the individual all-around and on vault and floor exercises.
-At the NCAA Championships, Skinner finished second in the individual all-around and was a national champion on floor exercise.
+During her freshman season, she won 43 total events and became a national champion on floor exercise.

-In 2016, Skinner finished 10th in the all-around and won a silver medal on vault and a bronze medal on floor exercise at the U.S. National Championships, earning her an invitation to the U.S. Olympic Trials.
+In 2016, Skinner finished 10th in the all-around and won a silver medal on vault and a bronze medal on floor exercise at the U.S. National Championships, which earned her an invitation to the U.S. Olympic Trials.

 In April 2015, Skinner announced that she would defer enrolling at Utah by a year to concentrate on making the 2016 Olympic team.

-In the 2018 season, Skinner hit all 54 of her routines without a fall.
-At the PAC-12 Championships, she helped Utah finish in second place.
-Individually, Skinner tied for first in the all-around and tied for first on floor exercise.
-At the 2018 NCAA Women's Gymnastics Championship Skinner won silver in the all-around and tied for first on vault.
+In the 2018 season, Skinner hit all 54 of her routines without a fall and tied for first in the all-around and on floor exercise at the PAC-12 Championships.
+She also won silver in the all-around and tied for first on vault at the NCAA Women's Gymnastics Championship.

 On April 25, 2019, Skinner returned to elite gymnastics to attempt to compete at the 2020 Olympics.
 She was invited to attend the June national team training camp.

-On October 16, 2019, Skinner announced on Instagram that she was engaged to Jonas Harmer, whom she met while studying at the University of Utah.
+On October 16, 2019, Skinner announced on Instagram that she was engaged to Jonas Harmer.

 November 14, 2019: Marriage to Jonas Harmer